-Patients may choose implants to replace one, several, or a full set of teeth.
-Implants are cylinders taht are surgically placed in the upper or lower jaw where they function as a sturdy anchor for replacment teeth.
+Patients may choose dental implants to replace one, several, or a full set of teeth.
+Implants are cylinders that are surgically placed in the upper or lower jaw where they function as a sturdy anchor for replacement teeth.
 Implants are typically made of materials that are compatible with the human body such as titanium.

 Single tooth implants:

 A single tooth implant replaces the missing tooth’s roots.
 This particular implant is a freestanding unit and dose not involve treatment to the adjacent tooth/ teeth.
 This single implant can stabilize your bite and help prevent problems with the jaw.

 Implants can help to support a bridge when several teeth are missing.
 Abridge replaces the lost natural teeth and some of the tooth roots.
 Because the dental implants integrate with the jawbone, an implants integrate with the jawbone, an implant supported denture tends to be comfortable and stable, allowing you to bite and chew naturally.